devenbansod/findmyair/README.txt

 This README provides an overview of our project FindMyAir.

+FindMyAir suggests 'suitable' Airbnbs based on user's preferences like:
+   * Price of Airbnb
+   * Proximity of Airbnb to various places of interest (by commute time and cost)
+   * Safety of the Airbnb's neighbourhood

 The project has two primary components: 'FindMyAir UI' (folder named `findmyair`) and 'FindMyAir API' folder named `findmyair-api`).

 We describe them below in the order of their dependency.